Pan Atlantic Foundation

 What happens if the placement doesn’t work out?

 Pan Atlantic Foundation is there to support your successful experience, in any way possible.
-But, if for some reason, after working with you and your student, it becomes evident that it is not a mutually positive situation, Pan Atlantic Foundation and your Area Representative will begin work to secure a new host family for the student.
+But, if for some reason, after working with you and your student, it becomes evident that it is not a mutually positive situation, Pan Atlantic Foundation and your area representative will begin work to secure a new host family for the student.

 Is Pan Atlantic Foundation a non-profit organization?